SAP/ui5-webcomponents/.github/ISSUE_TEMPLATE/bug_report.md

 3. ...

 **Isolated example**
-You can privde an isolated exaple of the issue using [CodeSandbox](https://codesandbox.io/s/ui5webcomponents-9l8k8)
+Provide isolated example using [CodeSandbox](https://codesandbox.io/s/ui5webcomponents-9l8k8)

 **Expected behavior**
 A clear and concise description of what you expected to happen.